roadtocode4u/spaceship/docs/icp/09-iframe-and-embed-tag/09-iframe-and-embed-tag.md

 # Iframe and Embed Tag

-Iframe tag is used for to integrate other webpage or the resource of another webpage.
+IThe `<iframe>` tag is used to embed content from another webpage or resource within your HTML document.

 **Syntax :**

 ```html
 <iframe src=" " height=" " width=" "> </iframe>
 ```

+### Explanation:

+* `src`: This attribute specifies the URL or source of the content you want to embed.
+It can be a webpage, an image, a video, or any other valid web resource.

+* `height`: This attribute sets the height of the `iframe` in pixels or as a percentage of the parent container.

+* `width`: This attribute sets the width of the `iframe` in pixels or as a percentage of the parent container.

 **Code :**